ESOS

 ISO 50001:2018 still follows the Plan, Do, Check and Act (PDCA) process as indicated below;

-Plan - Conduct an energy review and establish a baseline, Energy Performance Indicators, objectives, targets and action plans in line with energy policy
+Plan - Conduct energy review, establish baseline, Energy Performance Indicators, objectives, targets and action plans in line with energy policy

 Do- Implement the energy management action plans